danluu/post-mortems/README.md

 [Linux](http://lkml.org/lkml/2012/7/1/203).
 When a leap second occurred, `CLOCK_REALTIME` was rewound by one second.
 This was not done via a mechanism that would update `hrtimer base.offset`.
 This meant that when a timer interrupt happened, TIMER_ABSTIME CLOCK_REALTIME timers got expired one second early, including timers set for less than one second.
 This caused applications that used sleep for less than one second in a loop to spinwait without sleeping, causing high load on many systems.
 This caused a large number of web services to go down in 2012.

 [Mozilla](https://hacks.mozilla.org/2019/07/add-ons-outage-post-mortem-result/).
 Most Firefox add-ons stopped working around May 4th 2019 when a certificate expired.
 Firefox requires a valid certificate chain to prevent malware.
 About nine hours later, Mozilla pushed a privileged add-on that injected a valid certificate into Firefox's certificate store, creating a valid chain and unblocking add-ons.
 This disabled effectively all add-ons, about 15,000, and the resolution took approximately 15-21 hours for most users.
 Some user data was lost.
 Previously Mozilla [posted](https://hacks.mozilla.org/2019/05/technical-details-on-the-recent-firefox-add-on-outage) about the technical details.

+## Database

+[Github](https://github.blog/2021-12-01-github-availability-report-november-2021/).
+Github platform encountered a novel failure mode when processing a schema migration on a large MySQL table.
+Schema migrations are a common task at GitHub and often take weeks to complete.
+The final step in a migration is to perform a rename to move the updated table into the correct place.
+During the final step of this migration a significant portion of our MySQL read replicas entered a semaphore deadlock.
+Our MySQL clusters consist of a primary node for write traffic, multiple read replicas for production traffic, and several replicas that serve internal read traffic for backup and analytics purposes.
+The read replicas that hit the deadlock entered a crash-recovery state causing an increased load on healthy read replicas.
+Due to the cascading nature of this scenario, there were not enough active read replicas to handle production requests which impacted the availability of core GitHub services.

 ## Uncategorized